-- 8.1 Settings for Relays Installed for the Protection and Automatic Reclosing of CNP Transmission Lines - 8.1.1 CNP will calculate and implement all settings for customer owned relays installed for the protection and automatic reclosing of CNP transmission lines and for customer owned relays installed to prevent back-energizing CNP's system from generation installed on the low side of Customer power transformers.
-On a case-by-case basis, CNP may issue settings for other Customer owned relays.
-The relay settings implemented by CNP for the Customer's owned relays will be provided to the Customer upon request.
+- 8.1 Settings for Relays Installed for the Protection and Automatic Reclosing of CNP Transmission Lines - 8.1.1 CNP calculates and implements all settings for the Customer's relays installed for the protection and automatic reclosing of CNP transmission lines and for the Customer's relays installed to prevent back-energizing CNP's system from generation installed on the low side of the Customer's power transformers.
+On a case-by-case basis, CNP may issue settings for other relays owned by the Customer.
+The relay settings implemented by CNP for the Customer's relays will be provided to the Customer upon request. - 8.2 Applicable Relay Settings - 8.2.1 The Customer shall provide CNP with the settings of the Customer's relays that trip or close the Customer's high voltage (60 kV and higher) circuit breakers.
+The Customer shall provide to the Transmission Accounts representative any proposed settings changes for such relays for CNP's review. - 8.3 Communications Connections to Electronic Devices - 8.3.1 An electronic device that can directly or indirectly trip a circuit breaker connected to a CNP transmission circuit is not allowed to be monitored through routable protocol communication (i.e. Ethernet) or dial-up communication.
+Monitoring of this electronic device for metering data or event data or any communications processor connected to this electronic device is only allowed through a serial port, such as Modbus, DNP3, or SEL Fast Meter.
+Control commands are not allowed through the serial port.